 - Choose a program of study.
 At the graduate level, students may complete the Master of Library and Information Science or the MLIS with School Library Media Specialist (AA Level).
-Non-degree programs at the graduate level include the School Library Media Endorsement and the Graduate Certificate in Archives and Special Collections (see graduate non-degree admission for more information on these).
+Non-degree programs at the graduate level include the School Library Media Endorsement, the Graduate Certificate in Archives and Special Collections, and the Graduate Certificate in Youth Services and Literature (see graduate non-degree admission for more information on these).

 - Refer to the Graduate School for the most current admission information.

 - Read the Graduate Bulletin for specific degree requirements and information concerning admissions policies and procedures, room and board, and tuition.